nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `edit status s:CLOSED` updates the status of this investigation case to “CLOSED”.

-#### Adding a document related to the case: `add doc n:TITLE r:FILE_NAME`
-Adds a new document that is related to the investigation case.

-Format: `add doc n:TITLE r:FILE_NAME`

-Example: `add doc n:Case Details r:case_details.pdf` adds a new document with title “Case Details” with the file name case_details.pdf to the investigation case.

-This document must be manually added to the references folder provided before it can be added to the PIVOT system.

 #### Edit investigation case document: `edit doc INDEX [n:NAME] [r:REFERENCE]`
 Edits the document of the current investigation case at the specified index of the list